Break new ground in Research

 The aim of our research is to help a niche group of patients have a better quality of life.
 Not to replace donations.

-I am part of a research team working to successfully grow red blood cells in a laboratory and transfuse them into humans by 2017.
+I am part of a research team working to successfully grow red blood cells in a laboratory and transfuse them into humans.
 This is the first mass clinical trial of its kind.

 I would like to stress this will not replace donations.
 The trial is for more niche patients who need a lot of regular transfusions, for example those with Sickle Cell Anemia.